d2l-ai/d2l-en/chapter_convolutional-modern/googlenet.md

 In 2014, *GoogLeNet*
 won the ImageNet Challenge :cite:`Szegedy.Liu.Jia.ea.2015`, using a structure that combined the strengths of NiN :cite:`Lin.Chen.Yan.2013`, repeated blocks :cite:`Simonyan.Zisserman.2014`, and a cocktail of convolution kernels.
-It is arguably also the first network that exhibits a clear distinction between the stem (data ingest), body (data processing), and head (prediction output) in a CNN.
-This design pattern has persisted ever since in the design of deep networks: the *stem* is given by the first 2-3 convolutions that operate on the image.
+It is arguably also the first network that exhibits a clear distinction among the stem (data ingest), body (data processing), and head (prediction) in a CNN.
+This design pattern has persisted ever since in the design of deep networks: the *stem* is given by the first $2 \sim 3$ convolutions that operate on the image.
 They extract low-level features from the underlying images.
 This is followed by a *body* of convolutional blocks.
 Finally, the *head* maps the features obtained so far to the required classification, segmentation, detection, or tracking problem at hand.

 The key contribution in GoogLeNet was the design of the network body.
 It solved the problem of selecting convolution kernels in an ingenious way.
 While other works tried to identify which convolution, ranging from $1 \times 1$ to $11 \times 11$ would be best, it simply *concatenated* multi-branch convolutions.
 In what follows we introduce a slightly simplified version of GoogLeNet: the original design included a number of tricks to stabilize training through intermediate loss functions, applied to multiple layers of the network.
-Improved training algorithms make this no longer necessary.
+They are no longer necessary due to the availability of improved training algorithms.

 ## (**Inception Blocks**)